First, install the ChartIQ library

-1) Cut & Paste a sample templates
+1) Cut & Paste a sample template

 The ChartIQ SDK (zip file) contains two main sample templates:

-template-basic.html, a stripped down example.
+sample-template-basic.html, a stripped down example.
 It is easier to understand how ChartIQ uses Web Components in this simplified example.

 They are built using W3 WebComponents and require JQuery.